Teach First: Criticism

 In 2017 the Journalist and director of the New Schools Network, Toby Young, attended a social mobility summit hosted by Teach First, who asked him to write a blog for them.
 Teach First disagreed with the content of the work submitted by Young, and published it with a rebuttal from another author working in the field.
 Teach First then decided that they were in error to publish the blog, even with a rebuttal, and removed it as being against their values and vision, stating that they did not want to act as a platform for the views contained therein.
 Toby Young claimed that he only found out about this decision via Twitter, and questioned why Teach First published it in the first place, stating that he felt as though he had been censored by the charity.
-A third party broadly agreed with Young's blog points, but found some merit in the rebuttal.
 Teach First apologised to Young and he accepted their apology.